Fun and exciting science delivered by a skilled educator & scientist

 * We discover how energy is converted from potential energy to kinetic energy in toys, steam engines, see chemical energy ‘explode’

-Bonus: Depending on the weather we could include our famous outdoor water rocket session with Barbie & Ken and Cola & Mentos
+Bonus: We can include our famous outdoor water rocket session with Barbie & Ken and Cola & Mentos (weather dependant)

 Light & Colour